- Top 5 Answering Services for Small Businesses

-Aim to make your Live Receptionist feel like part of your team by making time for face-to-face catch ups via Skype and updating them regularly over email or on channels like Slack.
+Aim to make your Live Receptionist feel like part of your team by making time for face-to-face catch-ups via Skype and updating them regularly over email or on channels like Slack.

 Benefits of a Live Receptionist

 A Live Receptionist’s role involves so much more than answering calls on your behalf.
 The benefits they bring to a business are numerous and very reasonably priced.
 Live Receptionists are becoming more popular as people look for flexible business solutions.
-But what does a virtual receptionist do?
+But what does a live receptionist do?

 Here are a few of the key benefits of a Live Receptionist: